 Bio and Contact Info

-Shawn Yuan is an award-winning journalist and photographer based in Beijing, covering China and beyond.
-Previously based in Beirut and Istanbul, Shawn has reported from China, Hong Kong, Lebanon, Jordan, Turkey, Saudi Arabia, Iran, Egypt, Cameroon, Colombia, Mexico, the United States, and other countries.
+Shawn Yuan is an award-winning journalist and photographer based in Baghdad, covering Iraq and the Middle East.
+Previously based in Beijing and Beirut, Shawn has reported from China, Hong Kong, Lebanon, Jordan, Turkey, Saudi Arabia, Iran, Egypt, Cameroon, Colombia, Mexico, the United States, and other countries.

 Shawn is a National Geographic Explorer and a Pulitzer Center on Crisis Reporting grantee.
 Most recently, his coverage of Hong Kong protests in 2019 earned him first place at the Pictures of Year International award.
 He is also a finalist photographer for Sony World Photography Awards and Siena International Photo Awards.